-{Algorithm~\ref{alg:main} can suffer from slow convergence when the penalty terms become large, resulting in an ill-conditioned optimisation problem.
+Algorithm~\ref{alg:main} can suffer from slow convergence when the penalty terms become large, resulting in an ill-conditioned optimization problem.
 When the algorithm does not converge within $M_{\max}$ iterations, we suggest restarting the algorithm, using the current parameter value as a warm start.
 We set $M_{\max} = 100$ in the simulation study in Section~\ref{sec:sim} and the real data analysis in Section~\ref{sec:real data} and keep the maximum number of restarting times to be five.
-In addition, since the optimisation problem~\eqref{opt:alm aug bbf} is non-convex, Algorithm~\ref{alg:main} may only converge to a local optimum and this local solution may not satisfy condition C4.
+In addition, since the optimization problem~\eqref{opt:alm aug bbf} is non-convex, Algorithm~\ref{alg:main} may only converge to a local optimum and this local solution may not satisfy condition C4.
 Therefore, we recommend running it with multiple random starting points and then finding the best solution that satisfies condition C4.
-In our implementation, each time to solve \eqref{opt:alm aug bbf}, we start by running Algorithm~\ref{alg:main} 100 times, each with a random starting point.
-If more than 50 of the solutions satisfy C4, then we stop and choose the best solution (i.e., the one with the smallest objective function value) among these.
-Otherwise, we rerun Algorithm~\ref{alg:main} 100 times with random starting points, until there are 50 solutions satisfy C4 or we have restarted the algorithm five times.}
+In our implementation, each time to solve \eqref{opt:alm aug bbf}, we start by running Algorithm~\ref{alg:main} 100 times, each with a random starting point. {If more than 50 of the solutions satisfy C4, then we stop and proceed to Steps 5--8 in Algorithm~\ref{algo:ICB}.
+Otherwise, we rerun Algorithm~\ref{alg:main} 100 times with random starting points, until either 50 solutions satisfy C4 or the algorithm has been restarted five times.}